Not a town for me, Vredenburg

-They offer an hour long tour with a guide.
-Seeing that a tour was already happening, we waited at the restaurant for the time to go by; overlooking the rough, rigged landscape of the Park.
-The Guide took us to the site where she explained each and every bone and species, how researchers identify which species belongs to whom and what the process is like.
-It was informative, captivating and knowledgeable to know South Africa had fascinating creatures roam the earth.
+The museum offers an hour-long tour with a guide.
+Seeing that a tour was already happening, we waited at the restaurant for the time to go by; overlooking the rough, rugged landscape of the Park.
+The Guide took us to the site where she explained each and every bone and species, how researchers identify which species belongs to whom and, what the process is like.
+It’s informative, captivating and knowledgeable to know South Africa had fascinating creatures roaming the earth.

 Now what bothered me is that we paid R80.00 per person for an hour-long tour only to be completed in 30 minutes.
 The other half of the hour got spent running our fingers through tiny bones on a mat.
 I left feeling quite disappointed.
 I was expecting more.

 Too commercial for me

 By the time we left the park, it was lunch time and I knew from my research that there’s a local coffee shop nearby.
-The town is bustling with people and cars.
-Every building we past is a shop.
-It reminds you of Wynberg or Voortrekker Road.
+The town is bustling with people and cars and every building we passed is some sort of shop.
+It reminds me of Wynberg or Voortrekker Road.
 I had to remind myself that this is indeed a commercial and transportation hub so to be fair, I had to expect nothing less.

 We stopped right in front of a beautiful masterpiece of a church.
 And of course, I whipped out my camera to snap as many angles I could get.
 This Dutch Reformed church is nothing but spectacular to stare at.